ryan-hays/core/misc/affinity_freshman.md

 # see if anything is running
 nvidia-smi
 # should show the running proceses
-# since it's a development instance, it possible to kill all the python processes with
+# since it's a development instance, it is ok to kill all the python processes with
 pkill -9 python
+# be ca
 ```

-####Step 2: evaluating the network
 The network training in the previous step should have resulted in four folders with outputs:
 ```
 1_logs